operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_bundle.md

-      --channels string          A comma-separated list of channels the bundle belongs to (default "alpha") --crds-dir string          Root directory for CustomResoureDefinition manifests --default-channel string   The default channel for the bundle -h, --help                     help for bundle
+      --channels string          A comma-separated list of channels the bundle belongs to (default "alpha") --crds-dir string          Root directory for CustomResoureDefinition manifests --default-channel string   The default channel for the bundle --deploy-dir string        Root directory for operator manifests such as Deployments and RBAC, ex. 'deploy'.
+This directory is different from that passed to --input-dir
+  -h, --help                     help for bundle
       --input-dir string         Directory to read an existing bundle from.
-This directory is the parent of your bundle 'manifests' directory, and different from --manifest-root
+This directory is the parent of your bundle 'manifests' directory, and different from --deploy-dir
       --interactive              When set or no bundle base exists, an interactive command prompt will be presented to accept bundle ClusterServiceVersion metadata
       --manifests                Generate bundle manifests
       --metadata                 Generate bundle metadata and Dockerfile